 A home to one of Northern Europe’s oldest universities, Tartu has a wealth of museums and an upbeat nightlife.
 Upon your arrival in Tartu, you are soon welcomed by a statue of kissing students standing in a large Classicist town square nearby museums, cafes and a large park formed around a hill.

 Tartu is very compact, with most sights, restaurants and nightlife nestled across a couple of parallel streets.
 Being the second largest town in Estonia and a hot bed for creative and scientific culture, there is always something on from theatre performances to concerts and festivals.

 Tartu is a city that promotes innovation via competitive enterprises, an attractive investment environment and the facilitation entrepreneurship and knowledge-based production and services.
-With a leading role at education and research, the human capital is the driving force of Tartu's growth over the centuries.
-With a pool of great talent, many ICT companies and startups have started from here or moved their development centres here.
+With a leading role in education and research, the human capital is the driving force of Tartu's growth over the centuries.
+With a pool of great talent, many ICT companies and startups have started from here or moved their development centers here.
 To name a few Microsoft and Skype, Playtech, Fortumo and Mooncascade.
 Tartu is considered as Silicon Valley of Estonia.

-You can find more information about Tartu's opportunities at Visittartu.com
+You can find more information about Tartu's opportunities at visittartu.com